Top 37 Calf Band Tattoo Ideas [2022 Inspiration Guide]

-The band tattoo could be traced back to bands that were worn to represent mourning.
-It was worn when someone passed on, but tattoos have taken that idea to a whole new level.
-Some wear the leg band tattoo to show that mourning for their loved one will never cease.
+The band tattoo could be traced back to the black armband that is worn to represent mourning when a loved one passed on, but armband tattoos have taken that idea to a whole new level.
+Some wear the leg band tattoo to show that mourning for their departed loved one will never cease.

-Others wear a band representing the death of a relationship they felt was important, while some men wear it because a chapter of their lives just ended, and this band is a reminder of that.
+Others wear a band representing the death of a relationship they felt was important, while some men wear it because a chapter of their lives just ended, and the band tattoo is a reminder of that.